polymonster/pmtech/readme.md

 **Features**
 - Cross Platform - Renderer, Window, Audio, Memory, Timers, File System, Threads.
-- Model, Texture, Shader loading.
+- Model, Texture, Shader loading and hot reloading.
-- Resource hot loading.
 - Maths Library.
 - JSON - Fast minimal json parser for data driven config scripts.
 - PMFX - Generic shader language with GPU state specification for setting blend, depth, stencil, raster and other GPU state.
 PMFX is also a data driven renderer where a JSON config can be used to define render passes, target scene cameras to render targets, select shader techniques and specify GPU state.